Australian water markets reports

 - Commonwealth Environmental Water Office – information on the holdings and trade activity of the Commonwealth Environmental Water Holder.

-- Department of Agriculture, Water and the Environment – information on Australian Government environmental water recovery.
+- Department of Climate Change, Energy, the Environment and Water – information on Australian Government environmental water recovery.

 - State and local water authorities – information about specific water systems.